-Last updated in April 2016
+Last updated April 2020

 You can shop by using companies’ websites (most provide online rate quotes) or by calling the companies directly.
 Some companies sell only through agents.

 Before shopping, make a list of the coverages you plan to purchase.
-Our article "How Much Auto Insurance Coverage Do You Need" provides advice on which coverages to buy, how much to buy, and what to skip.
+Our article "How Much Auto Insurance Coverage Do You Need?" provides advice on which coverages to buy, how much to buy, and what to skip.

 Be wary of rate comparison websites such as TheZebra.com, NetQuote.com, Insurance.com, and many others.
 Because these sites provide rates from only companies from which they receive commissions or fees, we find the lowest-priced companies often aren’t included in search results.